quicwg/ops-drafts/draft-ietf-quic-manageability.md

 parsed similar as for all other TLS connections.
 The Initial client packet may contain other frames, so the first byte of each frame need to be checked to identify the frame type and the skip over the frame.
-Note that the length of the frames is depended on the frame type.
+Note that the length of the frames is dependent on the frame type.
 Usually for QUIC version 1, the packet is expected to only carry the CRYPTO frame and optionally padding frames.
-However, padding which is one byte of zeros, may occur after or also before the CRYPO frame.
+However, padding which is one byte of zeros, may also occur before or after the CRYPTO frame.

 ## Flow association {#sec-flow-association}